-Today there are many available services that provide the possibility to track the current location of a digital device.
-Nowadays almost any operation related to the movement of an object in space can be recorded along the route and over time.
+The service provides the possibility to track the current location of a digital device for searching the movement of an object in space and recording along the route and over time.

-Many companies use such services to control and optimize their business processes.
+The client’s customers use the service to control and optimize their business processes.
 The benefit lies in the fact that the application is always aware of the device location and, depending on the tasks, provides the most relevant information upon request or as an offer.

 Our team developed our own Mule REST service called GetAdressByIP, which can use third-party services to determine the geolocation.
 In cases when the IP address of the device, on which the application is deployed, is not available, X-Forwarded-For header HTTP/HTTPS is used to determine its IP address.